 By definition a wildlife management area is a protected area set aside for the conservation of wildlife and for recreational activities involving wildlife.

 Miles of multipurpose trails allow for hunting, photography, sightseeing, birding, hiking, horseback riding and primitive camping.
 The Beckman WMA can be accessed with a short drive North of Denton, MT.
 On the south end from Bally Dome Road or in the Northwest corner from Bear Springs Road.
-For more detailed information as well as an interactive map of the Beckman WMA and others in the state visit the following links:
+For more detailed information as well as an interactive map of the Beckman WMA visit the following links: